“How Do I Manage the Perfect Steak?”

 The Searing Question Gets Answered.

-Perfect isn’t always possible, but when you’re cooking on a Grilla, you’re on your way.
+Perfect isn’t always possible when it comes to grilling steaks, particularly on a pellet grill, but when you’re cooking on a Grilla, you’re on your way.
 Sick of eating dried up meat, missing the sear, or charring?
 Get a Grilla Grills and reach (near) perfection.

 Tools of the Trade

 Before we get too far down the how-to path, let’s cover some basic gear you need to sear a steak on a pellet grill.
 You’ll need a fast and accurate thermometer.
 I use the Thermoworks Thermapen, which is fantastic in reading the meat’s internal temperature.